adambard/learnxinyminutes-docs/transd.html.markdown

  )
 }

-// Program can have more than one modules
+// Programs can have more than one module

 module Module2 : {

-// Modules can import other modules' content
+// Modules can import other modules' content with the 'import' statement

 import : "MainModule",  // now we can call functions defined in MainModule